 - unable to access public transport due to distance, mobility and/or availability of services

-- unable to drive themself
+- unable to drive themselves

 - unable to access another person to transport them.

-Please note: If you are over 65 and registered with My Aged Care, you will be able to access transport from Community Passenger Network providers.
+You will be able to access transport from Community Passenger Network providers.
 My Aged Care has details of other local providers.

 How can I access the Community Passenger Network?

 The service is provided in 15 regions across SA.
 You can find your local provider through this interactive map.

 The provider will assess your situation and consider whether you are eligible to receive the service, make bookings and explain any fees required.

 If you are not eligible for the program, they can provide guidance on other transport options you may be able to access.

 Public Transport information, including Regional Bus routes and schedules are available through the Department for Infrastructure and Transport.